-- Promoting Green Aid for Trade and green trade finance to support developing country participation in green trade and address trade-related impacts of environmental degradation - Improving the availability of environment and trade data, including by updating trade classifications to reflect environmental considerations - Ensuring sustainability impact assessments of trade include attention to impacts on trading partners and global environmental footprints, and inform trade decision-making - Building opportunities for more coordinated and coherent policy-making among intergovernmental trade and environmental processes

-5 Strengthen cooperation on international environmental rules and standards

-- Supporting MEAs that establish high environmental commitments and implementing their trade-related measures - Supporting adoption of trade-related measures in the context of MEAs - Cooperating on the development and implementation of high ambition, fair and transparent international environmental standards that support sustainable sourcing, consumption, design, production, and disposal across global supply chains, while ensuring transparency and maximising opportunities for developing countries - Promoting agreement on a Codex Planetarius that would set minimum environmental standards for the food and agriculture sector - Broadening participation of environmental constituencies and experts in industry-dominated national and international standard-setting processes

-6 Boost policy frameworks in support of green supply chains

-- Implementing trade policy frameworks that require and incentivize businesses to raise environmental standards across production networks and international supply chains - Supporting efforts to improve traceability and transparency of supply chains - Bolstering the accountability, effectiveness, transparency and fairness of private initiatives to green supply chains, including through enhanced support for green producers and exporters in developing countries
+- Seizing policy dialogue and sharing of best practices as central to the learning, policy diffusion and capacitybuilding required to green trade - Promoting Green Aid for Trade and green trade finance to support developing country participation in green trade and address trade-related impacts of environmental degradation - Improving the availability of environment and trade data, including by updating trade classifications to reflect environmental considerations - Ensuring sustainability impact assessments of trade include attention to impacts on trading partners and global environmentalfootprints, and inform tradedecision-making - Building opportunities for more coordinated and coherent policy-making among intergovernmental trade and environmental processes - 5.
+Strengthen cooperation on international environmental rules and standards - Supporting MEAs that establish high environmental commitments and implementing their trade-related measures - Supporting adoption of trade-related measures in the context of MEAs - Cooperating on the development and implementation of high ambition, fair and transparent international environmentalstandardsthatsupportsustainablesourcing, consumption, design, production, and disposal across global supply chains, while ensuring transparency and maximising opportunities for developing countries - Promoting agreement on a Codex Planetarius that would set minimum environmental standards for the food and agriculture sector - Broadening participation of environmental constituencies andexpertsinindustry-dominated national and international standard-setting processes - 6.
+Boost policy frameworks in support of sustainable and resilient supply chains - Implementing trade policy frameworks that require and incentivize businesses to raise environmental standards across production networks and international supply chains - Supporting efforts to improve traceability and transparency of supply chains - Bolstering the accountability, effectiveness, transparency and fairness of private initiatives to green supply chains, including through enhanced support for green producers and exporters in developing countries

-5.3 Galvanizing action
+5.3.
+Galvanizing action